 WHAT ARE THE CHOICES FOR DRAFT BEER SYSTEMS?

 Nowadays there are many choices for a prospective draft beer system owner.
 Draft beer systems are categorized “Direct-Draw” or “Long-Draw” systems and are differentiated by distance.
 Direct-draw systems are in the immediate vicinity of the bar whereas long-draw systems are remotely located from the bar.
 In terms of cost, the real issue isn’t about distance but more about the delivery method.
 As I’ll illustrate, there are options with either system.

 DIRECT-DRAW DRAFT BEER SYSTEMS

 In the U.S., for many years the traditional method of delivery for draft beer was cold air.
 Hence, the name “Air-Cooled” system.
 The air-cooled draft beer system is still in use and utilizes a mechanical blower to chill the draft beer lines over a very short distance.
 This is accomplished as follows:

 - Kegerators – which includes traditional kegerators and the modern-day custom kegerators

 - Direct-draw systems

-The best example of direct-draw draft beer systems is the traditional kegerator.
-As shown in the photos below, kegerators such as this have been in U.S. bars since the 1940’s.
+The best example of direct-draw draft beer systems is the traditional kegerator (refer photos below).
+Kegerators emerged in U.S. bars in the 1940’s.